executors/executors/README.md

 ## In general

 1. The functions described in this clause are *executor customization points*.
-   Executor customization points provide a uniform interface to fundamental executor functionality irrespective of a member function's existence.
+   Executor customization points provide a uniform interface to all executor types.

 2. An executor customization point does not participate in overload resolution if its `exec` parameter is not an `Executor`.
 Executor customization points